-The outreach efforts of Education, Training and Technical Assistance (ETTA) and the Consultative Services Bureau (CSB) will be in accordance with the goals set forth in the Occupational Safety and Health Division - Strategic Management Plan.
-Training marketing mailings will be sent to all known employers in SIC 805X and NAICS 623XXX in order to provide outreach materials to all applicable employers.
+The outreach efforts of Education, Training and Technical Assistance (ETTA) and the Consultative Services Bureau (CSB) will be in accordance with the goals set forth in the Occupational Safety and Health Division Strategic Management Plan.
+Training marketing mailings will be sent to all known employers in NAICS 623XXX (formerly SIC 805X) in order to provide outreach materials to all applicable employers.